Bong Joon Ho: Upcoming projects

-In February 2021, Bong said that he had been working on two scripts after completing Parasite, one in English and one in Korean, and that he had finished one of the two.
+In February 2021, Bong said that he had been working on two scripts after completing Parasite, one in English and one in Korean, and that he had finished one of them.
 He said that the Korean film "is located in Seoul and has unique elements of horror and action" and that the English film is "a drama film based on a true event that happened in 2016."
-Bong is working on a Korean animated film, currently titled The Valley, as one of his next projects.
-The animated film was conceived in 2018 and is said to be about deep-sea creatures and humans.
-In 2024, Bong confirmed that the animated film about deep-sea creatures and his Seoul horror film were still in development, and he also expressed interest in making a biographical film about a historical figure, being inspired by the recent film Harbin.
+Bong is also working on a Korean animated film, tentatively titled Ally, which was conceived in 2018 and focuses on deep-sea creatures and humans.
+In 2024, Bong confirmed that both the animated film and the Seoul horror film remained in development and expressed interest in making a biographical film about a historical figure after being inspired by Harbin.

 Inspirations and style

 As a child, Bong watched Black Orpheus (1959) on Korean television, which made a big impact on him.
 While he was in film school, Bong watched the Qatsi trilogy (1982–2002).
 His main inspirations are from Guillermo del Toro—his favorite films of del Toro's are The Devil's Backbone (2001) and Pan's Labyrinth (2006)—and Nagisa Ōshima, describing Oshima as "one of the most controversial masters".
 Bong also studied the films of Martin Scorsese and cited him as one of his major influences during his acceptance speech for the Academy Award for Best Director when he won for Parasite (2019).
 Bong called manga artist Naoki Urasawa "the greatest storyteller of our time" and cited his stories and the way he develops scenes as an influence.

 The most defining trademark of Bong's films are their sudden tone shifts (sometimes within scenes) between drama, darkness, and black or slapstick humor.
 During a TIFF Master Class at the 2017 Toronto International Film Festival, Bong claimed: "I'm never really conscious of the tone shifts or the comedy that I apply, I never think 'oh, the tone shifts at this point or it's funny at this point.'
 I'm never conscious of it during the filmmaking or screenwriting process."
 Bong also uses real filming locations or specially built sets in all his films as opposed to green screens, even to the extent of filming in Seoul's sewers for The Host (2006); Memories of Murder (2003) set a local record for the number of locations it used.
 His process when working with actors is to make them feel comfortable and gives them a high amount of freedom when performing, even allowing them to improvise.
 Bong has commented that he doesn't like the term 'Directing Actors' as he feels that "acting is the actor's job and it's something I don't feel like I can direct".